Tables are generally used to display raw data, compare your data to previously published data and/or explain variables.

 Items to consider for each figure:

 Each axis should have a clear label to aid readers in understanding the figure.
-Be sure to include units at the end in parenthesis as needed.
+Be sure to include units at the end in parentheses as needed.
+Any text on graphs should be at least 12 pt so it can easily be read.
 Please do not include titles on your graphs.
 Titles should be located in your figure captions and bolded.

 For any data with replicates, data should be graphed with error bars.
 This tells readers that you collected multiple data points for each condition and also shows the variance within your data.
 Typically error bars are only in the horizontal (y-axis) direction, but consult with your mentor or an editor if you think you might need them in both directions.